bisdn/bisdn.github.io/getting_started/basic_networking.md

 The default path for iptables configuration is ``/etc/iptables/iptables.rules`` for IPv4 and ``/etc/iptables/ip6tables.rules`` for IPv6 traffic.

-The tap interfaces have their link speed and duplex settings reported via ethtool, visible via
+The physical link configuration (e.g. link speed) is reflected to the tap interface and can be checked using ethtool:

 ```
 $ ethtool port1